Frequently Asked Questions by Students

 The FIFSW cannot guarantee a specific practicum.
 The Practicum Office is dedicated to securing practicums that will provide students with opportunities to develop social work competencies, which will be transferable to many organizations.
 Hospital settings are popular with students and therefore not all requests for a hospital practicum can be met.

-To ensure as many students as possible have an opportunity to complete a field practicum at specific sites, a number of practicum partners have indicated that social work students in the two-year MSW program are limited to ONE practicum at their agency.
-These include:
+To ensure as many students as possible have an opportunity to complete a field practicum in a hospital in the GTA, students in the two-year MSW program are limited to ONE GTA hospital practicum.

 Yes.
 The FIFSW is committed to securing practicums for all students.

 Some practicums are extremely popular.
 As a result, some students may not be assigned for an interview at one of their selections.
 You will have the opportunity to select other potential practicum settings for an interview.
 The Practicum Office works with every student until a final practicum assignment is confirmed.

 Some practicum opportunities are available to students of different disciplines and / or schools of social work.
 Interviews may take place on a different schedule than that of FIFSW.
 The Practicum Office posts these “competitions” on the FIFSW website with details on how FIFSW students may apply.

 Yes.
 Although most practicums are Toronto-based, there are some options outside the GTA.
 The Practicum Office has approved these practicums and the list of out-of-town practicums is on the website.
 The locations of out-of-town practicums are indicated in the title.
 The interview matching process is the same as for Toronto practicums.

 The FIFSW has partnerships with three international Social Work schools: Hebrew University (Israel) and Melbourne University (Australia) and the University of Edinburgh (Scotland).
 Information and an application is on the FIFSW website.

 In Year 1, students may trade practicums before any contact with field instructors is made.
 Contact the Practicum Office to make a trade.